OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 The best source for information about how OpenRefine works with Wikidata is [on Wikidata itself, under Tools](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine).
 This has tutorials, guidelines on editing, and spaces for discussion and help.

-Everything true about the way OpenRefine works with Wikidata is also true about any other Wikibase.
-Anything built on the same Wikibase platform will offer a reconciliation endpoint that works the same.
-To find a Wikibase reconciliation URL,

 ## Reconciling with Wikidata

 The [Wikidata reconciliation service](reconciling) for OpenRefine [supports](https://reconciliation-api.github.io/testbench/):